cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 Naming conventions are very important in CakePHP.
-By naming our Table object ``ArticlesTable``, CakePHP can automatically infer that this Table object will be used in the ArticlesController, and will be tied to a database table called ``articles``.
+By naming our Table object ``ArticlesTable``, CakePHP can automatically infer that this Table object will be used in the ``ArticlesController``, and will be tied to a database table called ``articles``.

 .. note::